Eyelid Surgery(Blepharoplasty)

 Rare risks and complications:

-Distortion, smile deformation, asymmetry, muscle, nerve injury, blindness.
+Distortion, smile deformation, asymmetry, muscle, nerve or eye injury, blindness.

-Anaesthetic anaphylaxis reaction: rashes, difficulty breathing, cardia arrest.
+Anaesthetic anaphylaxis reaction: rashes, difficulty breathing, cardiac arrest.

 Get In Touch With UsRequest us an appointment.
 Send us your questions?